printed circuit board

 This is where my home made development rig really came into play.
 When working on the board, I sometimes wanted to move connections from one GPIO pad to another to improve routing.

 First, I did the changes on the development board, updated the firmware and tested if it still worked.
 Then I went back to the schematic editor and made the edit.
-Finally, i pulled the changes into PCB editor and re-routed the relevant traces.
+Finally, i pulled the changes into PCB editor and re-routed the relevant traces for the doorbell circuit.

 After creating the PCB in KiCad, the board is ready for production!
 I use JLCPCB to make my boards.
 They are very reasonably priced, and the boards typically arrive at my door about a week after submitting the Gerber files.

-I ordered 15 copies of this second version of the PCB, feeling confident that this time, I got things right.
+I got 15 copies of this second version of the PCB, feeling confident that this time, I got things right.

 Soldering and cleaning